 Strengthen your grip: Most high handicappers and slicers have a weak or neutral grip.
 Their hands are more on top of the club when they take their grip.

 - Start by putting your left hand on the grip in your normal position, then rotate it to your right until you see two to three knuckles when looking down at address. (we can adjust this later)

 - Next, take your right hand and place it more under the club’s grip – making it “stronger.”

 This makes it easier for you to close the clubface, and you should see your shots going dead left if done right.

-It's preferable to see your shots going dead left.
-We don't just want to see "not slices."
+It’s preferable to see your shots going dead left at this point.
+We don’t just want to see “not slices.”
 We need to see hooks or pulls left to start.
 So, we will make sure you maintain control of the clubface throughout your swing.

 - Keep your clubface pointing toward the ground as you take the club away.

 - Close your clubface by bowing your left wrist at the top of the backswing and keep it there as you swing through.